A Head Full of Dreams: Commercial performance

-A Head Full of Dreams debuted at number two on the UK Albums Chart with 235,975 copies sold, behind Adele's 25.
-It was their highest first-week album sales since 2008's Viva la Vida or Death and All His Friends, which sold 302,074 copies in its first week.
-Had A Head Full of Dreams debuted atop the UK Albums Chart, it would have made Coldplay only the second band in the UK chart history (after Oasis) to do so with their first seven albums.
-The album did, however, manage to top both the UK Album Downloads Chart and the Official Vinyl Albums Chart.
-On 12 February 2016, following the positive reception and exposure from Coldplay's headlining set at the Super Bowl 50 halftime show, the album rose to number one in the UK after selling 30,146 copies that week.
-This secured them a seventh number one album in the UK, thus putting them second in the list of acts with the most UK number one albums in the 21st century; only Robbie Williams has more, with 10.
+A Head Full of Dreams sold over 827,000 copies in its first week worldwide.
+The album was kept from number one by Adele's 25 in most countries, despite reaching the summit in more than 100 territories on iTunes.
+In the United Kingdom, Coldplay debuted at second place with 235,975 units sold.
+It was their highest first-week sales since Viva la Vida or Death and All His Friends, which moved 302,074 copies upon release.
+Had A Head Full of Dreams debuted atop the UK Albums Chart, it would have made Coldplay the second band in the British history to achieve the feat with their first seven albums, after Oasis.
+The record did, however, topped both the UK Album Downloads Chart and the Official Vinyl Albums Chart.
+In February 2016, Coldplay performed at the Super Bowl 50 halftime show and the positive reception led A Head Full of Dreams to reach number one with 30,146 units sold.
+This put them at second place in the list of acts with the most UK number one albums in the 21st century; only Robbie Williams has more, with 10.

-The album also reached number two in Australia, Canada, the Netherlands, and Italy, held off number one by Adele's 25 in all territories.
-In the Netherlands, however, the album eventually managed to reach the number one position in its 30th week on the charts, the week following Coldplay's two concerts in Amsterdam.
-Following their tour stint in Ireland, the album reached a new peak at number two in its 84th charting week.
-The album sold over 4.5 million copies worldwide as of November 2017.